Ruaha National Park

 There is a real mix between species more commonly associated with southern areas of Africa, and species that are widespread in the south such as; buffalo, zebra, Defassa waterbuck, impala, bushbuck, giraffe, Lichtenstein’s hartebeest, greater kudu (some of the most handsomely horned males you’ll come across anywhere in Africa) also the more elusive roan and sable antelope.

-Grant’s gazelle and lesser kudu are also found here and are good examples of a game that is more typically associated with areas further north.
-(It’s also one of the few places where you can see both greater and lesser kudu in the same area.)
+Grant’s gazelle and lesser kudu are also found here.
+They are good examples of a game that is more typically associated with areas further north.
+(It’s also one of the few places where you can see both greater and lesser kudu in the exact location.)

 Ruaha National Park is also home to the largest elephant population found in any Tanzanian national park, with some 12,000 elephants migrating through the greater Ruaha ecosystem each year.